linode/docs/docs/guides/tools-reference/tools/how-to-use-fzf/index.md

 [`fzf`](https://github.com/junegunn/fzf) is a fuzzy finder for the command line.
 Your `fzf` searches are conducted in an interactive and dynamic interface that lets you easily navigate and select from matching options.
 The interface is customizable, too, so you can control the look and feel and even add file previews.

 But `fzf` also stands out for its adaptability.
-It's able to integrate with numerous other commands, and two particular features make that fact especially useful:
+It's able to integrate with numerous other commands, and two particular features make that fact useful:

 - `fzf` acts as a Unix command-line filter.
 This means that it can be used in conjunction with many other command-line commands.
-Whatever list another command pipes into `fzf`, `fzf` can use its fuzzy finder search and pipe your selection to another command.
-Check out the [How to Use fzf on the Command Line](/docs/guides/how-to-use-fzf/#interactive-searches) section below for some examples of this ability in action.
+Whatever list another command pipes into `fzf`, `fzf` can then use its fuzzy finder search and pipe your selection to another command.
+Check out the [How to Use fzf on the Command Line](#interactive-searches) section below for some examples of this ability in action.

-- The robust `fzf` search interface, because of the ability of `fzf` to integrate with other commands, can be used directly for a wide array of other commands.
+- Because of the ability of `fzf` to integrate with other commands, it can be used directly for a wide array of other commands.
 In other words, `fzf` allows you to give an interactive interface to many commands that otherwise don't have one.
 For instance, you can use the `fzf` interface with `cd` to have an interactive search and selection for your directory navigation.

 ## How to Install fzf